 Best National Parks in the Central States

-Big Bend National Park
+15. Big Bend National Park

 Big Bend National Park is such a unique destination in Texas because of all that it offers.
-Hike through Santa Elena Canyon with some of the best views of the river running by, relax in the natural hot springs, cross the border into Boquillas, Mexico that is only accessible through the park, and so much more!
+Hike through Santa Elena Canyon with some of the best views of the river running by, relax in the natural hot springs, cross the border into Boquillas, Mexico which is only accessible through the park, and so much more!

-Just as exciting are the surrounding towns to access Big Bend National Park.
+Just as exciting are the surrounding towns to access Big Bend, National Park.
 Check out the funky ghost town of Terlingua that is a mixture of strange art and abandoned buildings or visit the North entrance of Marathon where you can stay in a beautiful blue and orange papercrete castle!

-Guadalupe National Park
+16. Guadalupe National Park